Challenges will take place on Friday, April 3.

 Ruchika Verma: firstname.lastname@example.org

-Challenge 3: Endoscopy vision challenge on segmentation and detection
+Challenge 3: Endoscopy vision challenge on segmentation and detection (AM Session)

 Abstract: Smart endoscopy requires automated solutions to tackle inevitable artefacts such as motion blur, organ specularities, illumination variabilities and sensor artefacts.
 Once the fundamental artefact problem is addressed, it is also of eminent interest to detect automatically anomalies present in the organ under surveillance.
 EndoCV2020 challenge thus introduces two core sub-themes in endoscopy: 1) artefact detection and segmentation (EAD2020) and 2) disease detection and segmentation (EDD2020).